PseudoPau/ThesisLog/Writing/Operational Manual.md

 *`spiral staircase leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand | Ghost Author: Midjourney + Tarkovsky`*

 In this component, we start to build scenes for audience to perceive, and wander around.
 Imagine that we are building a temple that houses the collective consciousness.
 Every architectural element will be granted a symbolic meaning.
 Architecture serves as a framework to host the artifacts from mission 01.
 Time, velocity and acceleration need to be taken into account.
 Motion is important.
 Relation need to be clarified.
-But remember to keep mind simple and straightforward.
-Everybody thinks landfill is important but nobody really have an interest in unpacking that.
+But remember to keep the idea simple and straightforward.
+Get rid of the branches and only focus on the main line.
+Please keep the chaos in order.

 ### Resources ###

 ### Dates